 processed a total withdrawal.

-Students who withdraw from scheduled courses during the first six days of a semester,
+Students who withdraw from scheduled courses during the first eight days of a semester,

 or an equivalent period during a session, will be permitted to drop their classes